Second Battle of Antofagasta

-The Second Battle of Antofagasta was a battle that took place during the Naval campaign of the War of the Pacific between the Peruvian ironclad Huáscar against the Chilean corvettes Abtao and Magallanes as well as the land defenses at Antofagasta.
+The Second Battle of Antofagasta took place during the Naval campaign of the War of the Pacific between the Peruvian ironclad Huáscar against the Chilean corvettes Abtao and Magallanes as well as the land defenses at Antofagasta.

 Background

 Three days after the failed attempt to torpedo the Chilean ships on its 4th raid, the Huáscar returned to Antofagasta to trace the submarine cable and cut it.
 The Huáscar had cut the Antofagasta submarine cable before on May 27, 1879, after the First Battle of Antofagasta.
 In those three days the Peruvian armored had visited Taltal, the torpedoes were transferred to the " Oroya " and stored there.
 They were useless and at the same time they were dangerous on board the Huáscar, since they could explode in combat.

 Regularly, the Chilean ironclad Blanco Encalada was at Antofagasta, but on August 22, 1879, it left under the command of the frigate captain Juan Esteban López, together with the Itata, to recognize a suspicious ship that appeared in front of Paposo which turned out to be the Chilean steamer Toro.
 On the night of the 26th, he was at the height of the mouth of the Copiapó River, waiting for the Huáscar to pass.
 On the 28th, in Taltal, he was informed of the presence of the Huáscar in Antofagasta by a small steamer sent from land and sails north to hunt him down.